Berlin’s Home pulls in €11M Series A for its landlord and tenant solution – TechCrunch

 The proposition is currently available in Berlin, Munich and Hamburg, and appears to be proving popular.
 Konzok says that every month more than 1,100 landlords request an offer from Home.
 To be able to accept more of these requests, the company will expand into new cities throughout 2020.
 Specifically, this should see seven more German cities by April 2020 and one international city in October 2020.

-Adds Jörg Binnenbrücker, Managing Partner at Capnamic: “When we first met Thilo and Moritz we were impressed by their vision of creating a new asset class and form of ownership.
-Capnamic is excited to have found the best team to bring this new housing experience to everyone and capture a massive market opportunity”.
+Adds Jörg Binnenbrücker, managing partner at Capnamic: “When we first met Thilo and Moritz we were impressed by their vision of creating a new asset class and form of ownership.
+Capnamic is excited to have found the best team to bring this new housing experience to everyone and capture a massive market opportunity.”